P5vc/fetch-apply/README.md

 Initializers are installation/set-up scripts that are designed to only be run once, when first configuring a system, and after that shall not be run again.

 Initializers are created by adding a file with the desired commands to the `initializers` directory.

+#### Modules

+Modules are pieces of code that have a specific task or job.
+Modules are generally related to a single program, and are labeled with that program's name.

+To create a module, make a new directory within the `modules` directory.
+The title of this directory will be the module's name.
+Within the new directory you just made, create the following two, required files: `variables` and `apply`.

+The `variables` file will contain any variables specific to the module.
+If no extra variables are needed, this file may be left blank.
+The `apply` module must contain the code to run, in order for the module to be executed.
+You may create as many additional, supporting files as you wish (such as templates), within the same directory.